webpack/webpack-dev-server/examples/cli/default/README.md

 # CLI: Default State

-This example demonstrates how to use `webpack-dev-server` in its default, inline state.
+This example demonstrates how to use `webpack-dev-server`.

 ```console
 npm run webpack-dev-server -- --open